 - For external programs, acceptance may take longer and is not guaranteed.

-- Make sure to complete your materials by the program's deadline.
+- Make sure to complete any remaining materials by the program's deadline.

 Important: Once you commit, the $800 ($500 summer) administrative fee will become non-refundable and will included on your bill for the semester abroad.

-Please inform the Study Abroad Office ASAP if you have concerns.
+Please inform the Study Away Office ASAP if you have concerns.